project-rhex/rhex-test/README.txt

-An hData hData Interoperability Testing Tool reference implemementation in Java.
+A RHEx Interoperability Testing Tool reference implemementation in Java.

 Validates that a hData service endpoint implements the hData interfaces and conforms to the specifications.

+Currently implements a number of test assertions related to the OMG hData RESTful Transport and HL7 hData Record Format specifications.

 Author: Jason Mathews